Viscerally/TinyApp/README.md

 -morgan (optional to log HTTP requests)
 ```
 ## Getting started
--Install all dependencies (using the npm install command).
+- Install all dependencies (using the npm install command).

--Run the development web server using 'node express server.js' command
+- Run the development web server using 'node express server.js' command